Working with Traumatized Parts

 The Healthy Core – Healthy Adult Self, Inner Essence & Higher Consciousness

 The healthy core of our personality consists of the Healthy Adult Self, the Inner Essence, and the Higher Consciousness.
+In Internal Family Systems (IFS), Richard Schwartz refers to this healthy core as “Self.”

 • The Healthy Adult Self is the integrated, mature core of our psyche that observes and engages inner experiences with compassion, curiosity, and discernment.
 As an inner leader, it stays grounded, emotionally regulated, and skilled at balanced decision-making.
 It connects our internal world to external reality, creating a safe, empathetic space where all parts can be acknowledged, heard, and healed.

 • The Higher Consciousness is the transpersonal dimension of our self.
 It is our link to universal wisdom, love, and guidance.
 It includes intuition, insight, and a transcendent sense of meaning and spiritual purpose beyond the ego.
-Like the Healthy Essence, it remains undamaged by trauma.
+Like the Inner Essence, it remains undamaged by trauma.
 Reconnecting with it deepens healing and fosters belonging to a greater whole.

-The goal in therapy is to cultivate an strengthen our Healthy Adult Self, build a connection to our Healthy Essence and connect to our Higher Consciousness.

 By facilitating a compassionate dialogue between the parts, integration and healing can be achieved.
+The goal in therapy is to cultivate an strengthen our Healthy Adult Self, build a connection to our Inner Essence and connect to our Higher Consciousness.

-For example, the Healthy Adult Self can provide guidance and support to our inner parts, helping them heal, integrate, and work collaboratively towards our overall well-being.
-Integrating the Healthy Essence can be a source of growth through integration of the traumatic experience.
+The Healthy Adult Self can provide guidance and support to our inner parts, helping them connect with one another and work together towards well-being.
+Processing the traumatic experience allows access to our Inner Essence.
 The Higher Consciousness can access our unconscious potential and build a bridge to spiritual insights.

 The Healthy Adult Self can support the other parts towards exploration and dialogue.
 Integrating Inner Essence and the Higher Consciousness are important steps towards inner alignment and transformative growth.